An incompatibility between spectrification and the Szabo spectral sequence: Abstract

 \section{Abstract}

-The Lipshitz-Sarkar Steenrod operations on Khovanov homology are incompatible with Szab\'{o}'s geometric spectral sequence.
+The Lipshitz-Sarkar Steenrod operations on (even) Khovanov homology are incompatible with Szab\'{o}'s geometric spectral sequence.
+Obstructions to integral lifting and spectrification are observed.

-\subsection{Introduction}
+\section{Introduction}

-Variations on constructions of knot homology theories have determined a rich mathematical structure, reflecting both their many origins and the surprising capacity for dissimilar settings to carry the complexity of knot theory.
+Variations on constructions of knot homology theories have determined a rich mathematical structure, reflecting both their many origins and the surprising capacity for dissimilar settings to carry the complexity of knots and links.
 In the presence of many different, but ultimately equivalent definitions, it is common to use the extra structure available in one setting to predict new structure in another.
 Here we show that extra structure present in one setting is {\em incompatible} with extra structure from another.

 R. Lipshitz and S. Sarkar introduced a spectrum-level refinement of Khovanov homology which determines Steenrod operations $Sq^n : Kh^{t,q}(K;\FF_2)\to Kh^{t+n,q}(K;\FF_2)$ for $n\geq 1$ \cite{LS, LSS}.
 Z. Szab\'{o} defined a spectral sequence which interpolates from Khovanov homology to a knot homology theory (conjecturally) isomorphic to the Heegaard-Floer homology $\widehat{HF}(-\Sigma(K)\#(S^1\times S^2))$ of the double branched cover $\Sigma(K)$ connected sum $S^1\times S^2$ \cite{OZ, Szabo}.
 We prove that for each $n\geq 1$, there is a knot $K_n$ so that $Sq^n$ does not commute with the differentials of Szab\'{o}'s spectral sequence.